11 great off-the-beaten-path places to visit in Japan

 best mountains japan

-Nestled in-between the high peaks of the Gifu prefecture, one the road connecting the folkloristic Takayama and the castle town of Matsumoto, this area is one of the best places to visit in Japan, among the most scenic spots in the Japanese Alps.
+Nestled between the high peaks of Gifu Prefecture, one of the roads connecting the folkloric Takayama and the castle town of Matsumoto, this area is one of the best places to visit in Japan, among the most scenic spots in the Japanese Alps.

-Relaxing in a beautiful onsen after a long hiking day is for sure the top thing to do in this area, which is also famous for its typical food, especially beef and mushrooms.
+Relaxing in a beautiful onsen after a long hiking day is definitely the top thing to do in this area, which is also famous for its local food, especially beef and mushrooms.

 10 – Sadamisaki Peninsula